touchHLE/touchHLE/README.md

 ## Platform support

 touchHLE has been tested and is to be considered supported on x64 Windows and x64 macOS.
-It may be possible to build it on Linux and on some AArch64 systems (at least one person has succeeded), but we make no guarantees right now.
+It is possible to build it on some Linux and AArch64 systems, but this isn't a promise and we don't provide binary releases for those platforms.
 If you're an Apple Silicon Mac user: don't worry, the x64 macOS build reportedly works under Rosetta.

 **Known issue on macOS: memory leak of approximately 0.2MB/second (30fps games) or 0.4MB/second (60fps games).** All obvious potential culprits in the emulator itself have been ruled out, so it might be a problem in macOS itself, SDL2, or some other dependency.
 Thankfully this is slow enough that it shouldn't be a problem for most play sessions, but you may want to keep an eye on it.